bot-by/what3words-api/README.md

-# _what3words_ API wrapper

-Unofficial Java wrapper for _[what3words.com][]_ API to convert 3 word addresses to coordinates and vice versa.
+# Unofficial Java wrapper for _[what3words.com][]_ API to convert 3 word addresses to coordinates and vice versa.

+I was fascinated by the idea of three-word addresses, which is the basis of the site _[what3words.com][]_.
+But I want to realise the library to another way than [official package][w3w-java-wrapper] provides.

-## Usage
+## Acquire

 The package is not published to Maven Central yet.
 Use bot-by's GitLab repository instead, please:

 ```xml
 <repositories>